danchokobo/githubmob/README.md

 # Githubmob - mobile version of Github
-You can find popular repositories.Repositories sorted by stars.
-By clicking one of them, you can see short description abour repo
+You can find popular repositories.
+Repositories sorted by stars.
+By clicking one of them, you can see short description about repo.
 # Used libraries
 * [Easy Peasy](https://github.com/nakiostudio/EasyPeasy) - Auto Layout made easy
 * [Sugar](https://github.com/hyperoslo/Sugar) - Something sweet that goes great with your Cocoa